-While Hinduism is typically viewed as being Vedic, the Tantras are not considered part of the orthodox Hindu/Vedic scriptures.
-They are said to run alongside each other, The Vedas of orthodox Hinduism on one side and the Agamas of Tantra on the other.
-However, the practices, mantras and ideas of the Atharva Veda are markedly different from those of the prior three and show signs of powerful non-Aryan influence.
-Indeed, the Atharva Veda is cited by many Tantra texts as a source of great knowledge.
-It is notable that throughout the Tantras, such as the Mahanirvana Tantra, they align themselves as being natural progressions of the Vedas.
-Tantra exists for spiritual seekers in the age of Kaliyuga, when Vedic practices no longer apply to the current state of morality and Tantra is the most direct means to realization.
-Thus, aside from Vajrayana Buddhism, much of Tantric thought is Hindu Tantra, most notably those that council worship of Lord Shiva and the Divine Mother, Kali.
+Although Hinduism is perceived to be Vedic, Tantras are not seen as part of the traditional Vedic/Hindu scriptures.
+They are believed to work together.
+The Agamas of Tantra on one side and the Vedas of traditional Hinduism on the other.
+Nevertheless, the ideas, mantras, and practices of Atharva Veda are distinctively different and reflect the signs of prevailing non-Aryan control.
+In fact, Atharva Veda is often quoted in various Tantra texts as a foundation of powerful knowledge.
+It is important to note that all through Tantras, like Mahanirvana Tantra, there is an alignment which indicates the natural progressions of Vedas.
+No doubt, Tantra is purely for individuals seeking for spirituality during the age of the Kaliyuga; a period where Vedic practices do not apply to the current state of morality and the performance of Tantra happens to be the most direct route to self-realization.
+Therefore, apart from the Vajrayana Buddhism, a lot of Tantric thoughts and ideology are Hindu Tantra, most especially those of council worship of the Divine Mother, Kali, and Lord Shiva.

 Tantra usually comes in the form of dialogues between Hindu gods, Shakti/Parvati and Shiva.
 It is important to mention that Shiva is recognized in Hinduism as Yogeshwara or Yogiraj, God of Yoga, or King of Yoga.
 His companion is believed to be his perfect female equal.